-Our recent graduates have found a variety of jobs in large and small companies on Long Island, Manhattan, and beyond, including banking and financial institutions (Citibank, Bank of America), game development companies, consulting firms, and start-ups.
-Among 2011-12 graduates from the School of Engineering and Applied Science who responded to a survey, 97 percent reported being employed or pursuing graduate studies.
+Our recent graduates have found a variety of jobs in large and small companies on Long Island, Manhattan, and beyond, including banking and financial institutions (Citibank, Bank of America), game development companies, consulting firms, and startups.
+Among 2011-12 graduates from the DeMatteis School of Engineering and Applied Science who responded to a survey, 97% reported being employed or pursuing graduate studies.
 They reported an average annual entry-level salary of $55,000.
-Among the companies where our 2011-12 graduates are working:
+Here are some of the companies where our 2011-12 graduates are working:

 - Software engineer, Large Animal Games, a social and mobile game developer